VioletHarmon2002/weatherStationproject/docs/system_architecture.md

 Sensors:
 KY-015 (Temperature and Humidity Sensor)
 KY-018 (Photo Resistor): To adjust display brightness based on ambient light.
-LCD Display (16x2 or 20x4): To display time.
+LCD Display (16x2 or 20x4): To display real time data, while the buzzer and LED display provide sensory feedback.
-KY-040 (Rotary Encoder): To adjust settings (e.g., time, alarm, brightness) Push Buttons
+KY-040 (Rotary Encoder): Used to adjust settings like time, alarm, and brightness.
-Real-Time Clock (RTC DS3231)
+Push Buttons.
+Allows manual control for settings like alarm or rese Real-Time Clock (RTC DS3231)
+RFID: check in and out of the system.

 Visual/sensory outputs: Buzzer, LED dispaly, LSD display Power Supply:  battery